tsmatz/minecraft-rl-example/Readme.md

 ## 1. Setup prerequisite software in Ubuntu ##

-In this example, I assume Ubuntu 18.04 with real monitor (which is used to show Minecraft UI) to run the training.
-(I have used Ubuntu Server 18.04 LTS in Microsoft Azure.)<br>
+In this example, I assume Ubuntu 20.04 with real monitor (which is used to show Minecraft UI) to run the training.
+(I have used **Ubuntu Server 20.04 LTS** in Microsoft Azure.)<br>
 You can also join into the same game with your own Minecraft PC client, if needed.
 (See [here](https://tsmatz.wordpress.com/2020/07/09/minerl-and-malmo-reinforcement-learning-in-minecraft/) for details.)

 Now let's start to set up your Ubuntu environment.